roddhjav/apparmor.d/docs/development/directives.md

 ## Exec

-The `exec` directive is useful to allow executing transition to a profile without having to manage the possible long list of profile attachment (that varies depending on the distribution).
+The `exec` directive is useful to allow executing transition to a profile without having to manage the possible long list of profile attachment (it varies depending on the distribution).
 The directive parse and resolve the attachment variable (`@{exec_path}`) of the target profile and include it in the current profile.

 **Format**